tytydraco/yessleep/out/The_Yellow_Pt_4.md

 [Part 1](https://www.reddit.com/r/nosleep/comments/1s301hp/the_yellow_pt_1/) [Part 2](https://www.reddit.com/r/nosleep/comments/1s7iwjs/the_yellow_pt_2/) [Part 3](https://www.reddit.com/r/nosleep/comments/1sbgs9y/the_yellow_pt_3/)
-I got pulled into other things and forgot that I had written this.7 years had passed afterwards.
+I got pulled into other things and forgot that I had written this.
+There was a major Blackout a day later too but wasn't a huge deal.
+Then seven years had passed afterwards.
 Anyway—where was I?
 Oh, right..

 A lot has happened.
 Too many Yellow Events to count.
 Too many Newcomers who either stayed or… didn’t.
 I’m ashamed to admit it, but half the time I didn’t warn them.
 First impressions matter here, and most of them were rude anyway.
 I felt bad for their kids, but honestly, the kids weren’t much better.